 Preparing for your Portrait Session

 When preparing for your portrait session, think about the image that you want to portray to the world.
 For clothing, you can be as casual or dressy as you like.
 If there are two or more in your group, dress in clothes that compliment each other.
 You don’t have to match; but, you don’t want to clash either.
 For example, brown and black don’t look great together in photos but two different shades of blue do.
 Solid colours or fabrics with smaller patterns work well, as does fabric with interesting textures.
 Avoid big or busy patterns in your clothing.
-Above all wear clothes that you are comfortable in and reflects your personalities.
-If you have fun shoes/boots/heels – bring them along but wear footwear that is easy to walk in.
-You can switch shoes for the actual photographs.
-You can also bring a jacket, hat or fun scarf that you can change for different photos to mix it up a bit.
+Above all wear clothing that you are comfortable in and reflects your personality.

 WHAT TO BRING